-Cell phones are to be left out in your car, or in the resource/break room in the “OFF” position.
+Cell phones are to be left out in your car, or in the resource/break room and turned off.
 No staff member is to use a cell phone while in direct supervision of children.
-If you are expecting an emergency call, you may direct it to the Centers phone.
+If you are expecting an emergency call, you may direct it to the Center’s phone.
 If you receive an incoming call, managers may take a message as to not interfere with your class unless it is an emergency or a parent.
+Although, we do make exceptions when a teacher is using her/his camera on their phone for purposes of putting pictures on our Northwoods Child Development Facebook page.
+We do ask that pictures of the kids be deleted immediately upon sharing them on Facebook so they are not on your phone.
+This is so their confidentiality is not jeopardized if your phone is lost of stolen.

 Cell phones are allowed only while staff members are on lunch break & out of the classrooms.
 Calls must be kept short & within reason.